cage47/IPTV_CDN_Tester/README.md

 IPTV servers reject direct browser requests due to a browser security policy called CORS (Cross-Origin Resource Sharing).
 The proxy (`api/proxy.js`) is a standard workaround — it forwards your request to the IPTV server and pipes the response back.
 It does not extract, log, or store any part of your credentials or the response data.

-A second proxy (`api/test-proxy.js`) handles the CDN performance tests.
-This exists because Vercel serves the app over HTTPS, but most IPTV CDN endpoints use HTTP — browsers block these "mixed content" requests, so the proxy bridges the gap.
+A second proxy (`api/test-proxy.js`) handles the CDN performance tests and credential checks.
+This exists because Vercel serves the app over HTTPS, but most IPTV endpoints use HTTP — browsers block these "mixed content" requests, so the proxy bridges the gap.

 ### What the Proxy Logs